Hypnotherapy and its Many Uses

 Emphysema, COPD, lung cancer, mouth cancer, nicotine stains on their teeth, and reduce stamina are just some of the many problems that arise from smoking and chewing tobacco.
 And yet, there is an inexplicable force but make some people keep coming back to their deadly habit.

-Hypnosis does not in itself.
-You of the desire to quit.
-What it can do is bypass your objections, judgments, shame, and all the other negative attachments that you have to smoking and to yourself for engaging in this habit.
+Hypnosis does not in itself rid you of the desire to quit.
+It is a cooperative endeavor, as with all hypnosis, that we undertake together.
+You get out of it what you put into it.
+What hypnotherapy can do is bypass your objections, judgments, shame, and all the other negative attachments that you have to smoking.
+You can learn to satisfy urges and cravings from a place of self love and self compassion instead of white knuckling it through urges.
 Many discover that their desire to quit is diminished, and if they follow through with a customized plan to help them end their addiction, they can enjoy freedom and healthier, cleaner lungs.

 Many times, people who suffer from PTSD or who have lost a loved one have problems with sleep.
 Some people sleep too little, and their sleep is punctuated by disturbing nightmares or night terrors.
 Their anxiety and hypervigilance can also interfere with their ability to sleep.